Docker Installation

 If you want to install locally for development or experimenting purposes,

-you can use localhost
+you can use localhost as the root domain while configuring the installation.

-If you then specify a subdomain, don't forget to add it in the /etc/hosts
+If you then specify a subdomain, don't forget to add it in the /etc/hosts file.

 Configuring DNS